grafana/beyla/README.md

 Tested in Fedora 35, 38 and Red Hat Enterprise Linux 8.

+## Community

+To engage with the Beyla community and to chat with us on our community Slack channel, please invite yourself to the Grafana Slack, visit https://slack.grafana.com/ and join the #beyla channel.

 ## Credits

 Part of the code is taken from: https://github.com/open-telemetry/opentelemetry-go-instrumentation